Alecensa® Delays Cancer Progression Longer Than Xalkori® in Certain Lung Cancers

-Interim results from a large clinical trial demonstrated that the targeted agent Alecensa® (alectinib) delays the progression of cancer for a longer period of time than Xalkori® (crizotinib) among patients with advanced non-small cell lung cancer that is positive for the ALK-fusion gene.
+Results from a large clinical trial have demonstrated that the targeted agent Alecensa® (alectinib) delays the progression of cancer for a longer period of time than Xalkori® (crizotinib) among patients with advanced non-small cell lung cancer that is positive for the ALK-fusion gene.

 These results prompted a recommendation by an independent data monitoring committee (IDMC) to stop the trial early, as patients treated with alectinib were clearly experiencing a significantly greater clinical benefit than those treated with crizotinib.